YellowCat98/serpent-docs/docs/getting-started/init-empty-script.md

-# Initializing an empty script
+# Initializing a script
-- In order to create an empty script, create a folder, this can be anywhere!
+- In order to create a script, create a folder, this can be anywhere!
 - inside this folder, there'll be two files.
 - `script.json`: This is a json file which includes mod metadata, this is the required syntax for it:
 ```json